Record APIs

 Section titled “S3 Integration”By default, TrailBase will keep the object store on the local file system under

-Alternatively, one can configure an S3 bucket via the
+Alternatively, an S3 bucket can be set up in the configuration.

 If you need support for